Bringing Home an Adopted Cat: The First Month

 The first month with an adopted cat is really training for you, not for her.
 You’re learning to read her body language, to respect her “no,” to be quiet and predictable, to build routines, and to stop mistaking your own need to be reassured for something she needs from you.
 The cat who ends up loving her home is almost never the cat who was loved hardest in the first week.
 She’s the cat who was given the room to decide on her own terms that the place was safe.

 A few weeks in, she’ll start doing small things you can feel good about.
 Walking through the living room at her own pace.
 Sitting on a windowsill you didn’t know she knew existed.
 Tapping your leg with her tail as she walks past.
 Showing up in the kitchen when she hears the food bag.
-These come from patience and restraint and a quiet house in the beginning, much more than from any specific thing you did to make her comfortable.
+These come from patience and restraint and a quiet house in the beginning, much more than from any specific thing you did to try to make her comfortable.

 References